-- 4.1.
+- 6.1.
 Any offer of compensation that the Trust makes will be accompanied by an apology; an explanation as to how the failures in service occurred; a demonstration of learning and a commitment to making service improvements.
-We will aim to deal with claims for compensation within 15 working days, and if this timeframe is not achievable we will advise the customer on the reasons for any delay. - 4.2.
-All managers within the Trust are empowered to make offers of redress and compensation within the schedule of delegated authority which focuses on promoting staff empowerment, discretion and autonomy to enable them to make decisions conducive to the early and effective resolution of disputes. - 4.3.
-Any monetary offer of compensation will be offset against any rent arrears or other debts owed to the Trust, unless there are circumstances that would render this unfair. - 4.4.
-Compensation will be paid or adjusted on the rent account within ten working days of the offer being accepted. - 4.5.
+We will aim to deal with claims for compensation within 15 working days, and if this timeframe is not achievable we will advise the customer on the reasons for any delay. - 6.2.
+All managers within the Trust are empowered to make offers of redress and compensation within the schedule of delegated authority which focuses on promoting staff empowerment, discretion and autonomy to enable them to make decisions conducive to the early and effective resolution of disputes. - 6.3.
+Any monetary offer of compensation will be offset against any rent arrears or other debts owed to the Trust, unless there are circumstances that would render this unfair. - 6.4.
+Compensation will be paid or adjusted on the rent account within ten working days of the offer being accepted. - 6.5.
 Offers of discretionary compensation will only remain valid from 4 weeks from the point of offer.
-If they are not accepted within this time, the offer will be rescinded.
+If they are not accepted within this time, the offer will be rescinded. - 6.6.
+The Trust will determine compensation dependent on the duration of the problem and extent or severity of the service failure.
+We will also account for vulnerabilities and identify that any impact is worsened through disability, age or the presence of young children. - 6.7.
+Appendix A details some of the situations when compensation awards will be considered, and indicate levels for an appropriate financial award. - 6.8.
+Claims for compensation or loss will not be consider within the terms of this policy where; - Claims relate to personal injury. - The Trust has taken out insurance to handle the risk of liability to itself, where customers claim they have been injured or their possessions have been damaged or they have suffered a financial loss as a result of the Trust's negligence.
+Such claims will therefore be referred to the insurer. - 6.9.
+The Trust will not consider compensatory payments (monetary or non-monetary) or goodwill gestures where: - The issue has caused little or no inconvenience to the people affected. - The fault has been caused by a third party who the Trust have no relationship with or control over There has been damage to contents/personal property that should be covered by a customer's own contents insurance (the Trust's property insurance covers the building, fixtures, and fittings and not customers contents).
+The Trust has a partnership with a low-cost contents insurance provider which all customers are encouraged to take advantage of.
+In exceptional circumstances, the Trust may consider claims for compensation where customer does not have contents insurance in place.